PROSPECTIVE AND MATRICULATED

 The Literacy department offers 4 different Literacy programs at the graduate level.
 Each graduate program is designed to prepare practicing and prospective teachers who are committed to improving literacy skills of his or her students.
-Our programs are accredited and fulfill standards/competencies governed by the International Literacy Association (ILA), National Council for Accreditation of Teacher Education (NCATE), and the Pennsylvania Department of Education (PDE).
+Our programs are accredited and fulfill standards/competencies governed by the International Literacy Association (ILA), Council for the Accreditation of Educator Preparation (CAEP), and the Pennsylvania Department of Education (PDE).

 As a graduate student in Literacy, you will learn from a curriculum that emphasizes the importance of assessing students’ literacy strengths and needs, and using that assessment to design appropriate instruction that focuses on word–level knowledge, fluency, vocabulary development, comprehension, and writing.
 You will also learn the importance of basing literacy instruction in children’s literature, honoring learners’ multicultural diversity, and helping learners develop 21st Century literacy skills.

 As a graduate of our program, you will be an expert in developing and implementing successful literacy and language interventions for students who need extra support in strengthening their reading skills.

 If you are new to West Chester University, WCU’s Graduate College, or transferring from another program (internally or externally) and are interested in learning more about our programs and admission requirements, please visit the Department of Literacy section of this year’s online catalog.

 If you are a non–degree student and have questions about enrolling in Literacy (EDR) courses, we’ve created this document just for you: Information for Prospective Literacy Graduate Students .

 The M.Ed. in Literacy and Reading Specialist Certification is a 36 credit program that grants a master’s degree and fulfills all PDE requirements in order for students to apply for their PA Reading Specialist Certification for grades K–12.
 If you have your Initial Teaching Certification (or even a master’s degree already) and want to focus on Literacy education, then our program may be right for you.

 Read the M.Ed. in Reading Guidance Information Sheet for course requirements and more details about the program.